hyperhq/docs.hyper.sh-hyper/Reference/CLI/images.md

     dea752e4e117
     511136ea3c5a

-NOTE: Docker will warn you if any containers exist that are using these untagged images.
+NOTE: Hyper will warn you if any containers exist that are using these untagged images.

 ##### Labeled images